jheythegreat/jheythegreat/README.md

 <h1 align="center">Hi there! <img src="https://i.imgur.com/ILVRpZm.gif" width="30px"></h1>

 ## 👤 About Me
-- 👯 I’m looking to collaborate on projects.
+- 👯 I'm not currently looking to collaborate on projects.
-- 💬 Ask me about Python, JavaScript and HTML5.
 - 🔭 I'm not currently working on any projects.
 - 👨‍💻 All of my projects are available at **[Repositories](https://github.com/jheythegreat?tab=repositories)**.
 - 🌱 I'm currently learning C.